minetest/minetest/doc/server_side_movement.md

 position and speed it sent.

 The client, upon receiving such a position and speed command, adjusts its own player position and speed to exactly these values.
-Then it discards any action log entries it had accumulated so far.
+Then it discards any control log entries it had accumulated so far.
 The purpose of these entries was to provide proof of the player's position *before* the teleport, and they are therefore useless afterwards.
-The first entry of the new action log is an acknowledgement of the new position and speed, the next entries are then actions (control settings) from this point on.
+The first entry of the new control log is an acknowledgement of the new position and speed, the next entries are then control settings from this point on.

 ## Disabling

-The server can disable or pause the entire system by requesting action log version 0.
-The client does not need to calculate or send action log items while the version is 0.
+The server can disable or pause the entire system by requesting control log version 0.
+The client does not need to calculate or send control log items while the version is 0.
 The system restarts when the server requests a greater version.
-For best results, the server should also send a client position and speed, so that the action log restarts from a known point.
-Alternatively, the server could fully trust the first position given in the next position update & action log packet it recieves.
+For best results, the server should also send a client position and speed, so that the control log restarts from a known point.
+Alternatively, the server could fully trust the first position given in the next position update & control log packet it recieves.

 ## Timestamps

-Each regular action log line begins with the dtime, in milliseconds, that the motion was calculated with the controls from this line.
+Each regular control log line begins with the dtime, in milliseconds, that the motion was calculated with the controls from this line.
 Lines with identical controls may be combined into a line with these controls and the combined dtime.
 Lines may also be split into two or more lines with identical controls and dtimes that sum to the original one.

 The dtime is serialized as an unsigned 8bit number, but some values at the top are reserved for non-regular lines, say above 200.
-In cases where an action log line takes more than these 200 ms, a special continuation line may be used, with an additional unsigned 16-bit number of additional milliseconds.
+In cases where an control log line takes more than these 200 ms, a special continuation line may be used, with an additional unsigned 16-bit number of additional milliseconds.

-Each action log message contains a continuously increasing time stamp, in milliseconds.
-The client initializes this time stamp at some point, i.e. the start of the action log or the first package from the server.
+Each control log message contains a continuously increasing time stamp, in milliseconds.
+The client initializes this time stamp at some point, i.e. the start of the control log or the first package from the server.

 ## Timeouts

 The server should refuse to process logs that start more than a given time in the past, for example 2 seconds.
 In these cases, a reset should be sent.
-The server should also refuse to process action logs reaching too far into the future.
+The server should also refuse to process control logs reaching too far into the future.
 A reset may be possible, but it should suffice to ignore the part of the log from the future and acknowledge only the part up to "the present".
 Note that in this case, the final position message can not be compared to the computed result, probably causing a diversion.

-The server should never be required to remember parts of the action log, or more than a single past player state and the timestamp of this state.
+The server should never be required to remember parts of the control log, or more than a single past player state and the timestamp of this state.

 ## Skipping validation for performance

-Since the action log contains all the information required to prove that the original position message is correct, a server that is experiencing temporary performance problems can opt to occasionally skip the validation and believe the position outright.
+Since the control log contains all the information required to prove that the original position message is correct, a server that is experiencing temporary performance problems can opt to occasionally skip the validation and believe the position outright.
 This should be hard to exploit if the skipping is unpredictable.
-Specifically, it should not be based on the length of the action log, as much sense as that would make performance-wise, since this could allow malicious clients to cheat using an invalid final position with a long, phony action log.
+Specifically, it should not be based on the length of the control log, as much sense as that would make performance-wise, since this could allow malicious clients to cheat using an invalid final position with a long, phony control log.